gmagic10/slate/source/index.html.md

 transactionNo  | The transaction No. amount  | Transaction amount(USD).
 refundAmount  | Refund amount(USD).
-netReceivable  | The token to modify the password, need in Step 2. exchangeRate  | The exchange rate. alipayUserLoginId  | The supplier's Alipay login ID. refundInfo  | The refund status in text.
+netReceivable  | The difference of amount and refund amount (amount - refund amount). exchangeRate  | The exchange rate. alipayUserLoginId  | The supplier's Alipay login ID. refundInfo  | The refund status in text.